Whanhyuk/SSDDC/README.md

 ## Strengths

 - **Robust Error Correction**
-  Effective against both indel and substitution errors, which are crucial for practical DNA storage.
+  Effective against both deletion and substitution errors, which are crucial for practical DNA storage.

 - **Modular and Extensible**
   Code structure allows for modifications, such as using different generator matrices or error correction strategies.

 - **Educational**
   Clearly demonstrates text-to-binary, binary-to-DNA, and matrix-based error correction processes.

----

-## Limitations

-- **Manual Prompts**
-  Frequent `input()` statements may hinder batch automation.

-- **Limited Exception Handling**
-  Some parts of the code may lack detailed error handling for I/O or edge cases.

-- **Complexity**
-  Some functions are nested and could be refactored for improved readability.

 ---